Nariman Kurbanov

-Nariman Khusanzhanovich Kurbanov (Нариман Хусанжанович Курбанов; born 6 December 1997) is a Kazakhstani artistic gymnast who is a pommel horse specialist.
+Nariman Khusanzhanovich Kurbanov (Нариман Хусанжанович Курбанов; born 6 December 1997) is a Kazakh artistic gymnast who is a pommel horse specialist.
 He is the 2024 Olympic silver medalist as well as the 2023, 2024 and 2025 Asian champion on the event.
 He is also the 2022 Asian Games bronze medalist on the pommel horse.

 Early life

 Kurbanov was born in Almaty in 1997.
 He is an ethnic Uyghur.
 Kurbanov began gymnastics when he was five years old and has been coached by his father, Khussaanzhan, since 2004.

 Career

 Kurbanov made his international debut at the 2017 World Championships and successfully performed a new skill on the pommel horse that was named after him in the Code of Points.
 He placed 54th on the pommel horse during the qualification round.

 2018

 At his second international competition, the Melbourne World Cup, Kurbanov won a gold medal on the pommel horse.
 He then placed seventh at the Baku World Cup.
 At the Koper World Challenge Cup, he won the silver medal behind Kōhei Kameyama.
 He represented Kazakhstan at the 2018 Asian Games, finishing sixth on the pommel horse and sixth with the Kazakhstan team.
 Then at the World Championships in Doha, he qualified for the pommel horse event final and placed fifth.